Handling toxic players

 players in a roleplaying game

-Everybody knows one, nobody likes them.
-Those specific players who are always late for a session.
-The ones who always take the spotlight for themselves, leaving little screen time for the others.
-And the ones sabotaging the plot just because “this is the way their character would act”.
-All these cases represent so-called “toxic players”.
-Here is a brief guide on how to handle such players.
+Everybody knows one and nobody likes them.
+They’re the players who are always late for a session.
+The ones who always take the spotlight for themselves, leaving little screen time for others.
+They sabotage the plot just because “this is the way their character would act.”
+All these cases represent so-called “toxic players”, but there is a solution.
+Below is a brief guide on how to handle such players.

 Impact: ★ ★ ☆ ☆